Which Countries are Stepping Up Climate Action Ahead of COP26?

 How strong or weak are the national climate plans countries released in 2020?
 Which major emitters haven't unveiled their national climate plans yet – and which are likely to enhance?
 And how will we know if these new national climate plans collectively put us on a path to limiting dangerous levels of warming?

-Join World Resources Institute virtually on March 10 to discuss the state of national climate action ahead of COP26, including an overview of the UNFCCC's NDC Synthesis Report released on February 26 assessing national climate plans submitted by the end of 2020.
+Join World Resources Institute and UNFCCC virtually on March 10 to discuss the state of national climate action ahead of COP26, including an overview of the UNFCCC's NDC Synthesis Report released on February 26 assessing national climate plans submitted by the end of 2020.
 WRI experts will also demonstrate tools on Climate Watch for policymakers and stakeholders to examine national climate commitments and compare countries’ efforts.

 Following the demonstration, there will be a Q&A session with experts.